Studying Computer Science in Germany

 Typical questions raised within the subject

-- Which data protection laws must be observed in a project?
+- What privacy laws must be observed in a project?

 The subject suits you,...

 ... you have a talent for abstract thinking, work well in a team and can put yourself in the perspective of people who are not so familiar with IT.
 "As a computer scientist today, I must think about many things from the user's perspective right from the start and plan for the most intuitive operation possible," says Barbara Paech, professor of computer science at the University of Heidelberg and chair of the study commission of the Fakultätentag Informatik.
 You can't do it without communication skills and social competence.
 It is very important for computer science students to also be interested in and have an understanding of mathematics.
 In school, mathematics should have been one of your top subjects.